 The name Sandusky has become synonymous with Cedar Point.
 What once began as a beer garden bathhouse and a dance floor has grown into a massive amusement park that draws 3.5 million visitors to the area annually.
 Known internationally for its roller coasters, the city is also home to a vibrant boating and fishing community.
 Beautiful historic downtown Sandusky greets visitors with its collection of museums, shops, and restaurants.

 Described by the New York Times as “a desert version of Miami's South Beach,” Scottsdale is Arizona’s biggest hit.
 The city is rich in culture and natural grandeur.
 The Scottsdale Arts District lends to proud attractions of galleries, studios, and museums, while architectural majesties like Frank Lloyd Wright's Taliesin West supplement the city’s Western heritage.
-High-end corporate retail outlets and independent boutiques draw myriad savvy shoppers to Scottsdale — and so does the vibrant nightlife.
-Also, its position on the northern stretches of the Sonoran Desert and the McDowell Mountain Range paints Scottsdale spectacular.
+Its position on the northern stretches of the Sonoran Desert and the McDowell Mountain Range makes the Scottsdale experience a spectacular one.

 Veritably and relatively still untouched by man, Sedona seems to be the Earth’s own conception of perfection.
 Grand red rocks extend upwards as natural skyscrapers, while clear waters flow in streams around them.
-Communities of people have been drawn to the grace and transformative qualities of Sedona for millennia.
 Native Americans thrived in the area before the arrival of Europeans, and now both international visitors and national citizens are taking advantage of the stunning city.
 Sedona often serves as a spiritual retreat for thousands, while others come for the wealth of outdoor recreational opportunities.

 With more than 425 wineries, miles of rugged Pacific coastline, towering redwood forests, and its close proximity to San Francisco’s Golden Gate Bridge, Sonoma County is a traveler’s dream vacation spot in California.
 Discover more than 50 nature parks that offer travelers miles of hiking and cycling trails through the redwoods or oak-studded hills.
 Rivers entice visitors to kayak, canoe, or simply float along the cool waters.
 Breathtaking Highway 1 — Pacific Coast Highway — delights visitors with crashing waves, sea lions and amazing sunsets.

 Sitting near the confluence of two great North American rivers — the Mississippi and the Missouri — the St. Louis region has been a favored destination since Lewis & Clark began their historic westward discovery here in 1804.
-St. Louis is spread along 19 miles of the Mississippi River shoreline.
 Dubbed the “Gateway to the West,” St. Louis welcomes its visitors with the world’s tallest arch (630 ft.) which was completed in 1965 as a monument to Thomas Jefferson and the westward expansion of the United States.
-The Gateway Arch is the centerpiece of the Jefferson National Expansion Memorial and has become an internationally famous symbol of the city.

 Simply the name “Sunriver” elicits images of solar-speckled waters and the coy brush of Pacific zephyrs across forests of pine trees.
 Expect nothing less with a visit to Sunriver, Oregon.
 Indulge in one of the Pacific Northwest’s hidden treasures, with the Deschutes River to its west and the enveloping Deschutes National Forest.
 Sunriver’s residents have sought to embrace the natural landscape—evidenced through planning their community around the 3,300 acres!